- Apple Pay, Google Pay

-- Be an Australian resident with an Australian residential address
+- You must be an Australian resident with an Australian residential address

-- Be at least 18 years old (for most banks)
+- You must be at least 18 years old (for most banks)

-- Be able to provide 100 points of ID to complete the bank's customer identification process or be an existing customer of that bank
+- You must be able to provide 100 points of ID to complete the bank's customer identification process or be an existing customer of that bank

-- Use the bank account for personal purposes only
+- You must be using the bank account for personal purposes only

 Applying for a joint account